Fellowships for PhD Students: Find and Secure Funding

 The Fellowship Fine Print

 Are fellowship dollars taxable?
 Usually not.
 Fellowship funds that go toward tuition, fees, and other education-centered needs are tax-free and can’t be touched by Uncle Sam.
-However, any fellowship dollars that go toward travel, personal bills, or other non-education-related needs may be considered taxable income.
-Make sure you check with your college and an accountant when receiving (and using) your fellowship funds.
-The same goes for scholarship money, too.
+However, any fellowship dollars used for travel, personal bills, or non-education-related expenses may be considered taxable income.

 Types of Fellowships